 It is easy to fall behind in online courses.
-I encourage you to schedule a specific and consistent time each week that you will commit to this class to avoid having it falling off your radar.
+I encourage you to schedule a specific and consistent time each week that you will commit to this class to avoid having it fall off your radar or be pressed into time you don't have.